hugobaiao/pi-retro-gaming/README.md

 # pi-retro-gaming
-Raspberry Pi Retro Gaming Project
+PI RETRO GAMING

-First Raspberry Pi project.
-The goal is to personalize the outside of a Raspberry Pi 4 and configure a lightweight distro used exclusively for emulation.
+This is my first Raspberry Pi project.
+The goal here is to customize a Raspberry Pi 4 and configure a lightweight distro used exclusively for gaming  emulation (I might end up also setting up a pi-hole).

-For this project, I'll be needing the Pi Board, some peripherals, a microSD card and a Pi Case.
+I'll use this repository to track all my progress within this project.